 The Bust Point

-The term ‘bust point’ is used to describe the highest peak of a woman's bust.
+The term ‘bust point’ describes the highest peak of a woman's bust.
 The angle of this dart can vary a lot even for women with the same bust size.
-When I mark or alter this point I always make sure I'm wearing the proper bra during fittings.
-If a dress or blouse requires a specific bra, such as a low back, the fit of the bra can alter the bust point.
+When I mark or alter this point, I always wear the proper bra during fittings.
+If a dress or blouse requires a specific bra, such as a low back, the bra's fit can alter the bust point.
 Especially if you have a larger bust area.

 The traditional placement of the darts may look "clunky" and old-fashioned in many styles.
 The solution isn't to eliminate the darts.
 That would ruin the fit of the bodice.
 Instead, manipulate them so they become a part of the style of the bodice.
 Darts are manipulated or moved in two ways.